Victor J. Kisch

 Professional Honors & Activities

 - Elected as a Fellow in The College of Labor and Employment Lawyers, the highest recognition by colleagues in the field of labor and employment law (one of eight management-side attorneys in Oregon), 2007-present

 - Selected by Super Lawyers® as one of the "Top 50" lawyers in Oregon, three years

 - Listed in Portland Monthly magazine as top attorney in labor and employment

-- AV Preeminent Peer Review Rated with Martindale-Hubbell® for over 10 years (highest rating in the legal profession for legal ability and ethics)
+- AV Preeminent Peer Review Rated with Martindale-Hubbell® for 20 years (highest rating in the legal profession for legal ability and ethics)

 - Counsel, Portland Human Resource Management Association (PHRMA), Affiliate of the Society for Human Resource Management (SHRM), 2006